HamDean/planets-fact-app/README.md

 I learnt how to use React router to create multipage application using the new react router dom layout component.
 I also learnt how to deploy application using vercel.
+I learnt how to use Zustand to manage the state of my application

 ```ts
  createBrowserRouter([